ssfsx17/ffpnp/Jobs/Ashigaru.md

 Dispatch (2 AP) (single) - Attack that ignores Evasion.

+Mirror of Equity (16 MP) (single) - Calculate how much HP you are missing compared to your maximum.
+Do an attack with this number added to the damage.

 ### Bushido Tech T2

 Kotetsu (multi) - Break a Level 10 Katana 2H.
 Magical attack for Intellect * Level * 0.5 magical dark damage.

+Magicide (4 MP) (single) - Attempt to do an amount of MP damage equal to 5% of your attack damage.
+Defense is not applied.

 Retort (4 AP) (special) - Defend action in which you get a free counter against one attack.
 Your counter ignores Evasion and Defense.